grengaster/grengaster.github.ibm.io/README.md

 As you can see, the `modernpets` deployable is now moved to the icp cluster.
 MCM uses other values, if specified in the yaml, like `resourceHint` or `compliance` to make a decision on which cluster to move the workload.

-MCM uses Weavescope to display the topology of the application created.
+IBM Multicloud Manager uses Weavescope to display the topology of the application created.

 ![blogPic20](./pics/blogPic20.png)

 ## **Conclusion**
-So, in this tutorial, you saw how to create a simple `application.yaml` to create an MCM application and tell MCM where to get the helm charts from and where to deploy them.
+So, in this tutorial, you saw how to create a simple `application.yaml` to create an IBM Multicloud Manager application and tell IBM Multicloud Manager where to get the helm charts from and where to deploy them.